UNIVERSITY UNITARIAN CHURCH

 • These are not discussion groups.
 Rather, they invite personal reflections offered from the heart, and are met with deep listening rather than immediate response.
 Reflection groups develop the capacity to be present with open acceptance, refraining from cross-talk, critique, offering advice, or trying to identify and fix a problem.
 Agreements on engagement are held in covenant among group members, who may choose to mutually amend their chosen practices any time.

-Why this text?
+Why this program?

-About the Author
+About the Program

 How are the small groups formed, and how do I sign up?

-Groups meet in-person at the church or in a member's home.
+Groups meet in person at the church or in a member's home.
 Arrangements for Zoom participation may be possible in the event of illness or travel.
-Some cohort groups - parents, young adults, Wise Women - may be available if there is sufficient interest.
-Be sure to mark your application to indicate all groups and times/ dates you are open to, so that we can maximize options for your participation.
+Some cohort groups—parents, young adults, Wise Women—may be available if there is sufficient interest.
+Be sure to mark your application to indicate all groups and times/dates you are open to, so that we can maximize options for your participation.

 We may not be able to place all applicants in groups.
-Confirmation and group assignments will be communicated by September 25.
+Confirmation and group assignments will be communicated by Friday, September 19.
 Groups begin in early October.

 * Previous guiding texts chosen for UUC Reflection Groups: